Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Will your institution waive MCAT exam requirements?
 Yes, but only in certain circumstances

-LECOM s Academic Index Score (AIS) is an alternative to the MCAT - In p ace of the MCAT applicants may use an AIS, a calculation based on the applicant's overall GPA, from undergraduate and graduate school, and AT/ACT scores from high school.
-Accordingly, LECOM recognizes diversity o backgrounds in applicants, while scores on standardized tests do not solely relate to becoming a great physician.
+LECOM's Academic Index Score (AIS) is an alternative to the MCAT - In place of the MCAT applicants may use an AIS, a calculation based on the applicant's overall GPA, from undergraduate and graduate school, and SAT/ACT scores from high school.
+Accordingly, LECOM recognizes diversity of backgrounds in applicants, while scores on standardized tests do not solely relate to becoming a great physician.
 Utilizing the AIS contributes to our ability to provide a holistic review of applicants.

 Accepts online lab coursework?
 Yes, but only in certain circumstances